DeKalb’s VOICE contributes to our community by supporting educational and significant needs.

 Middle Row: Addeline Kruse, Lola Hancher, Morgan Thrush, Sydney Hefty, Rowan Tinker, Olivia Fetter

-Back Row: Ethan Kerr, Cole Bergman, Kadyn Hornbreak, Aiden Wissing, Nate Fillenwarth, Liam Franz
+Back Row: Ethan Kerr, Cole Bergman, Kadyn Hornbreak, Gavin Swift, Aiden Wissing, Nate Fillenwarth, Liam Franz

 Who should apply?